 - 6. Connect a wire jumper between terminals SN and SC to change to source mode. - 7.
 Turn the power to the drive back on. - 8.
-During normal operation, the drive will display "Pass" to indicate that the communications test mode is operating normally. - When a fault occurs, the drive will display "CE" on the keypad display. - 9.
-Turn off the power supply. - 10.Remove the wire jumpers from terminal R+, R-, S+, S-, and S6-SP.
-Reset the wire jumper to its original position and set terminal S6 to its original function. - 11.Return to normal operation.
+During normal operation, the drive will display "PASS" to indicate that the communications test mode is operating normally.
+When a fault occurs, the drive will display "CE" on the keypad display. - 9.
+Turn off the power supply. - 10.
+Remove the wire jumpers from terminal R+, R-, S+, S-, and S6-SN.
+Reset jumper SC to SP to its original position and set terminal S6 to its original function. - 11.Return to normal operation.